political-analysis/what-is-rationality/what-is-rationality.md

 Applying the principle to the case of "ought," all observed facts are consistent with essentially any set of moral beliefs, because a purely factual statement is free of moral language.
 This is the is-ought problem, and it illustrates that no amount of scientific and technological development will provide a justificatory basis in scientific knowledge for our fundamental moral beliefs.

 The lesson is that moral beliefs are out of the scope of what science, mathematics, and logic can tell us (though all three practices, especially logic, are important in moral discussions).
-We cannot reason about morality relying solely on science, mathematics, and logic, as should be pretty obvious from a practical perspective.
+We cannot reason about morality relying solely on science, mathematics, and logic.
 However, we can reason about morality, which illustrates that rationality takes in more than science, mathematics, and logic.

 Legal reasoning is another good example.
 Doing law effectively, in my non-expert understanding, is essentially a matter of using language in clear and consistent ways, thinking through potential futures and accounting for them, and applying consistent principles to different cases.
 Legal reasoning is a subtle and informal style of reasoning which is nonetheless highly developed and overall well-suited to the problem it solves.